 Ans: It is good for genealogy records.

-Ans: The headquarter of Geneanet is in Paris, France.
-It is launched in 1996.
+Ans: The headquarters of Geneanet is in Paris, France.
+It was launched in 1996.